howdyai/botkit/docs/provisioning/slack-events-api.md

 Building a bot with Botkit and the Slack Events API gives you access to all of the best tools and options available to createe a feature-rich bot for Slack.

 In order to get everything set up, you will need to configure a new Slack App inside the [Slack Developer Portal](http://api.slack.com/apps), and at the same time, configure a [Botkit-powered bot](http://botkit.ai).
-It only takes a few moments, but there are a bunch of steps!
+It only takes a few moments, but there are a bunch of steps, so follow these instructions carefully.

-This feature is still in very active development at Slack, and these steps are subject to change!
+This feature is still in very active development at Slack, and these steps are subject to change.

 ## 1. Create a new Slack App